iCliniq Logo

 • Celiac Disease: It is an immune reaction to eating gluten that results in malabsorption.

 • Carbohydrate Intolerance: Lactose is a sugar found in milk and other dairy products.
-People who are lactose intolerant can not digest lactose and experience loose foul-smelling stools.
+People who are lactose intolerant can not digest lactose and experience loose, foul-smelling stools.

-• Food Allergies: Some people are allergic to milk, and they have bloody foul-smelling stools.
+• Food Allergies: Some people are allergic to milk, and they have bloody, foul-smelling stools.

-Medications: Some antibiotics can result in temporary stomach upset and foul-smelling diarrhea until the normal bacterial flora is restored.
-This is because antibiotics destroy the normal good bacteria of the intestine.
+4. Medications: Some antibiotics can result in temporary stomach upset and foul-smelling diarrhea until the normal bacterial flora is restored.
+This is because antibiotics destroy the normal good bacteria in the intestine.
 The foul smell disappears once the antibiotic course is finished.
 Foul-smelling diarrhea can be a side effect of taking multivitamins in higher doses than recommended.
-Excessive intake of fat-soluble vitamins A, D, E, and K can result in the foul-smelling stool.
+Excessive intake of fat-soluble vitamins A, D, E, and K can result in foul-smelling stool.

-Foods: Eating foods that are high in sulfur like meat, dairy, garlic, broccoli, and cabbage, can cause foul-smelling stools.
+5. Foods: Eating foods that are high in sulfur like meat, dairy, garlic, broccoli, and cabbage, can cause foul-smelling stools.

-Other Conditions:
+6. Other Conditions:

 • Chronic Pancreatitis: It is the inflammation of the pancreas, which affects the ability to digest food.
 This condition results in oily, fatty, and foul-smelling stool.